jessekelly881/effect-types/Readme.md

 # Effect types

-A collection of types, transforms, filters, compilers, and helpers for @effect/schema organized by data type.
+A collection of types, and helpers for @effect/schema organized by data type.
 Designed to be tightly integrated with other projects in the ecosystem.

 ## Todo
 - Integrate with [effect-schema-compilers](https://github.com/jessekelly881/effect-schema-compilers) to include well defined compiler targets for each type.